19 Sights in Hiroshima, Japan (with Map and Images)

 Book free guided walking tours in Hiroshima.

-The hypocenter is the center of the explosion of nuclear weapons such as atomic bombs in the narrow sense.
-In the broad sense, it refers to the center of the explosion of a powerful bomb.
-In addition, the location of a major incident, a large trend and a place of social phenomena, are sometimes called hypocenter.
+Book Ticket*In a narrow sense, hypocenter refers to the center of the explosion of nuclear weapons such as atomic bombs.
+In a broad sense, it refers to the center of the explosion of a powerful bomb.
+In addition, the place where a major incident occurs, a place where a major epidemic or social phenomenon occurs is also sometimes called the hypocenter.

 The Fukuromachi Elementary School Peace Museum is a peace museum in Fukuromachi, Naka-ku, Hiroshima, Japan.
 The school was one of the closest schools to ground zero when the atomic bomb fell on August 6, 1945.
 They lost about 160 students and teachers and the building was heavily damaged.
 After a few days, the school became a first aid station, and its black burned wall became a message board to find missing people.
 The Peace Museum is the section of the school building with the basement of the former Municipal Fukuromachi Elementary School in Hiroshima.
 The school is keeping it as a relic of the atomic explosion, to foster peace, and to send their information to the world.